There are plenty of social media sites for photographers out there, and they all differ in the services they offer.

 This Adobe-owned platform is one of the best photography networking sites available today.
 In essence, Behance is an online portfolio that lets you post some of your best works.

 What makes it different is that it also allows other users to share and interact with your content.

 Behance functions like Linkedin for creatives.
-The only difference is that it focuses more on graphics and photography a list of your work history.
+The only difference is that it focuses more on graphics and photography.

 Once you post your work on your site, it will be available to regular users as well as potential clients.